builders-blueprint-series/from-coder-to-engineer/front/conceptual-ideas.md

 - Relying on dispose
 - Injecting the container
 - Resolving from the container
-- Over injecting
+- Over injecting (5+ things in a class)
-- Fancy injecting
+- Fancy injecting  (stupid shit you shouldn't good)
 - Inappropriate registration
+- DI should be seen, but not herd

 ### Chapter 13: Repetition